artes14/cocoapi/README.txt

-This api is modified due to custom datasets that doesn't have any class values, So datasets without any class ids it just passes
+This api is modified(only PythonAPI) due to custom datasets that doesn't have any class values, So datasets without any class ids it just passes

 COCO API - http://cocodataset.org/